wescale/kubernetes-formation/Day-3/8-autoscaler/tutorial.md

 In this exercise, you will create and use an horizontal autoscaler.

-After deploying a PHP webserver exposed by a service, you will generate load and see the scale-out then scale-down.
+After deploying the API article-service exposed by a service, you will generate load and see the scale-out then scale-down.

 ## Project selection and credentials